sitrox/schemacop/README_V3.md

 * `multiple_of`
   The received number has to be a multiple of the given number for the validation to pass.
+* `max_precision`
+  Defines the maximum number of digits after the decimal point for `Float` and `BigDecimal` values.
+Must be a non-negative integer.
+When `nil` (default), no precision validation is performed.
+Trailing zeros are ignored in the validation.
 * `cast_str`
   When set to `true`, this node also accepts strings that can be casted to a number, e.g. the values `'0.1'` or `'3.1415'`.
 Please note that you can only validate numbers which